-Mass media came into being as one of the most dire necessities of mankind that were to stay informed and connected in a way that was beyond the capability of humane physical senses.
+Mass media and its evolution came into being as one of the direst necessities of mankind that were to stay informed and connected in a way that was beyond the capability of humane physical senses.

 The earliest form of information for the masses was inscribed on stones, caves and pillars, there always has been necessary to pass on important information through generations along with spreading it to the masses.

 The modern mass communication bloomed with the printing press and it has not stopped since.
 In this article, we will see the chronological order of the evolution of mass media throughout the ages.

 1440: The First Printing Press in the world by German goldsmith Johannes Gutenberg

 1477: First Printed advertisement in a book by William Caxton